JosJuice/PunParse/README.md

 * `--append` makes PunParse skip creating tables and indexes.
 This is useful if you want to append data to an existing database.
 * `--dateformat` sets the date format that PunParse will use.
-Use it like this: `"--dateformat=yyyy-MM-DD HH:mm:ss"`.
+Use it like this: `"--dateformat=yyyy-MM-dd HH:mm:ss"`.
 Note that the double quotes around this argument are necessary if the date format contains spaces.
-If this argument is not used, the default format `yyyy-MM-DD HH:mm:ss` will be used.
+If this argument is not used, the default format `yyyy-MM-dd HH:mm:ss` will be used.